lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 **Update**: 20.04.2021 Johan Kotlinski, LSDj Developer, announced new sample playback routine improving the quality of samples - unfortunately this broke possibility to overclock the every LSDj version after 9.1.C.
 I've been trying various codes provided by Johan, I tried to hack the tempo table, I tried tricks but nothing really worked - if something did, then in very hacky manner where rest of tempo values were broken or the results just unsatisfying.
 I've been investigating also other issues regarding the newer LSDj versions, only to discover that it actually has irregular ticks - Therefore throwing off the perfect ballance that was usually provided as default with overclockable LSDj versions.
 Keep in mind that problem I'm talking about is something a casual user would probably never notice, but that little discovery opened up the subject of overclocking LSDj!<br>
 01.09.2021 new update comes out, version 9.2.I (ending with I, like Infu!), brings back insane tempos again, but this time as the native feature!
 This ultimately motivated me to update the guide once again, and include all the knowledge I gathered till now!

-*Another: all notes below were observed while using **BGB emulator** in **GBC mode** on Windows, and just recently Sameboy with it's broad selection of various models, and I'm in the middle of noting down the differences!
+*Another note: all notes below were observed while using **BGB emulator** in **GBC mode** on Windows, and just recently Sameboy with it's broad selection of various models, and I'm in the middle of noting down the differences!

 ## X2.
 Which LSDj version to choose?